prakash-r/transporter/README.md

 This is the beta version which works under normal scenario, with very basic use cases.

 ##Note
-This is plugin developed for greater version of eclipse v3.5 and under OS X platform
+This is plugin is compatible for eclipse v3.5 or greater and under OS X platform

 #Installation